-Where: Meet in the main parking lot adjacent to the Manulife Soccer Centre.
+Where: Meet in the parking lot beside the playground.

 Details: Wear safe and appropriate clothing for rain, sunshine or cool temperatures.
 Gloves are a good idea to protect your hands.
-Bring as many of the following tools as you have (T-rake, shovel or garden fork).
+Bring as many of the following tools as you have (T-rake, shovel, garden fork and wheelbarrow).